ApolloAuto/apollo/docs/08_Planning/parking_scenario.md

    3. Then we check whether adc parked properly.
       1. If ADC pass the destination or park properly, approach stage is finished and pull over scenario is done.

-      2. If adc park failed, approach stage is finished and we switch to retry appoach parking stage.
+      2. If adc park failed, approach stage is finished and we switch to retry approach parking stage.
      ```cpp
         PullOverStatus CheckADCPullOver(
             const common::VehicleStateProvider* vehicle_state_provider,